moldham74/AussieCAS/index.md

 # Background
 ## What are complex adaptive systems, and why are they important?
 A CAS can be found anywhere from an ecological to an economic system.
-The key characteristics of these systems are that the agents, within the system ,interact in a non-linear fashion with other agents, and their environment.
+The key characteristics of these systems are that the agents, within the system, interact in a non-linear fashion with other agents, and their environment.
 This results in complex collective behavior.
 That is a small number of rules applied locally are responsible for generating complex global phenomena.
 This is turn makes the system non-predictable beyond a certain temporal window.
 A key attribute of a CAS are emergent outcomes, which is when larger entities, patterns, and regularities arise through interactions among smaller or simpler entities that themselves do not exhibit such properties.

-Here is a 10 minutes video that does a great job of explaining it.
+Here is a 10 minute video that does a great job of explaining it.

 <iframe width="650" height="365" src="https://www.youtube.com/embed/vp8v2Udd_PM" frameborder="0" gesture="media" allowfullscreen></iframe>